argv-minus-one/dmg-license/language-info-generator/README.md

 ### [Locales.tsv]

-Table of Classic Mac OS region codes and associated information.
+Table of Classic Mac OS language IDs and associated information.
 Modern macOS (aka Mac OS X) does not use them directly, but the `DiskImageMounter` still uses them to look up the correct localized license text.

 The first row is a header.
 Columns are as follows:

-1. Mac OS region name, as it appears in [`Script.h` in `CarbonCore.framework`](https://github.com/phracker/MacOSX-SDKs/blob/master/MacOSX10.6.sdk/System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/CarbonCore.framework/Versions/A/Headers/Script.h).
+1. Mac OS language name, as it appears in [`Script.h` in `CarbonCore.framework`](https://github.com/phracker/MacOSX-SDKs/blob/master/MacOSX10.6.sdk/System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/CarbonCore.framework/Versions/A/Headers/Script.h).
 Each localization of Classic Mac OS has one of these.

-2. Numeric region code corresponding to the region name.
+2. Numeric language ID corresponding to the language name.
 It also appears in `Script.h`.
 This is what `DiskImageMounter` looks up by.

-3. Applicable languages: a comma-separated list of language tags that map to this Mac OS region code.
+3. Applicable languages: a comma-separated list of language tags that map to this Mac OS language ID.
 These mostly come from comments in `Script.h`, but some adjustments have been made by hand.

 4. Display name language: a single language tag.
 [GetLanguageNames.java] looks up each language's display name from this.